strimzi/strimzi-kafka-oauth/examples/README-authz.md

 The authorization configuration is defined in `kafka` client under `Authorization` tab.
 This tab becomes visible when `Authorization Enabled` is turned on under `Settings` tab.

+## Authorization Services - Resources, Authorization Scopes, Policies and Permissions

-If we take a look under `Resources` sub-tab we'll see the list of resource definitions.
+If we take a look under `Resources` sub-tab of `Authorization` tab, we'll see the list of resource definitions.
 These are resource specifiers - patterns in a specific format, that are used to target policies to specific resources.
 The format is quite simple.
 For example:

-    kafka-cluster:cluster-1,Topic:a_*  ... targets only topics in kafka cluster 'cluster-1' with names starting with 'a_'
+- `kafka-cluster:cluster-1,Topic:a_*`  ... targets only topics in kafka cluster 'cluster-1' with names starting with 'a_'

 If `kafka-cluster:XXX` segment is not present, the specifier targets any cluster.

-    Group:x_* ... targets all consumer groups on any cluster with names starting with 'x_'
+- `Group:x_*` ... targets all consumer groups on any cluster with names starting with 'x_'

 The possible resource types mirror the Kafka authorization model (Topic, Group, Cluster).